 On this site I shall indicate updates, and others can make comments, criticism, corrections…

 More constructively, I would like to mention some comments I have received which raised interesting points.
-An visitor from America wrote to me asking, in particular:
+A visitor from America wrote to me asking, in particular:

 - In Bubión, which is the oldest building?
 This is a really difficult one.
-I would guess that settlement started before Moorish times near the place where the church now stands; it is quite possible that before the mosque there was some kind of temple.
-Water would have been a major consideration, and there are many fountains in the lower part of the village, particularly around the church.
+I would guess that settlement started before Moorish times near the place where the church now stands; maybe before the mosque there was some kind of temple.
+There are many fountains in the lower part of the village, particularly around the church.
 So probably the first houses were in that area; as they have been constantly rebuilt – fortunately, keeping the Moorish style – it is difficult to tell just by looking at them, but there are several there tucked away in little corners which seem likely candidates.

-My attempts to reconstruct the Poqueira battle – the first major conflict between Christians and Moors in 1569 – have aroused a good deal of speculation.
+My attempts to reconstruct the Poqueira battle – in January 1569, the first major conflict in the Alpujarran war between Christians and Moors – have aroused a good deal of speculation.
 A Danish couple who have a house nearby wrote to me about it: they took the trouble to go and look at the hydro-electric station (photo in my book) where I think the Catholic army must have crossed the Poqueira river.
 Several of my neighbours have gone with me to explore this site from below (a perilous path above the river, not advised for those who don’t have a head for heights) and from above.
-Our conclusion seems to be that yes: the crossing would have been difficult but not impossible for foot-soldiers.
-And though the contemporary chroniclers are distressingly vague (were they actually on the spot?), my thesis is at least not inconsistent with what they say.
+Our conclusion seems to be that yes: the crossing would have been difficult but not impossible, and from there foot-soldiers could have “gained the heights” (as is said by one of the chroniclers) above Bubión.
+And though the historical accounts are distressingly vague, my thesis is at least not inconsistent with what they say.

 After completing the book, I was appalled to discover a recent book on the Christian “martyrs” of the 1568-71 war.
 Certainly there were martyrs and atrocities, but they were committed by both sides.
 The author is a priest; it terrifies me to think what he has been teaching, in particular to the children sent to him for catechism.